 In this situation you could:

 As most exam results will now be replaced by teachers’ predicted grades in 2021, your teen may be feeling upset or frustrated – especially if they were also affected by exam cancellations last year.

-Your teen may feel like their revision and studying has been for nothing, or be uninterested in studying at home.
+Your teen may feel like their revision and studying has been for nothing, or be uninterested in studying further.

 You can help them by giving them space to voice their feelings.
 You could remind them that all young people their age are affected and this will be taken into account.
 You can also remind them that this is still only temporary – their education or career will continue after lockdown ends.

-This is a time of greater uncertainty for your teen – their school or college may be closed, they may be attending a different school, their care may have been paused, there may be more or fewer people at home, and they will have new daily routines.
+This is a time of greater uncertainty for your teen – their school or college may reopen, their care may have been paused, there may be fewer people at home, and their daily routines may need to change again.

 You can find further advice and support from the following:

 This can be difficult for them, especially if they’re away from their friends again, or struggle to concentrate or feel motivated at home.